UofUEpiBio/PHS7045-advanced-programming/README.md

 ## Assignment workflow

-The course instructors will distribute the materials in a single compressed file (usually zip) for each assignment.
+Assignment materials will be distributed in a single compressed file (usually zip) for each assignment.
 Once the assignment materials are available, the students are required to do the following:

 1. Download the compressed file and extract its contents into an empty folder.